-Schools and universities all over the world have closed due to COVID-19, and to say the transition has happened quickly is an understatement.
+Schools and universities all over the world have closed due to COVID-19, and to say the transition to online learning has happened quickly is an understatement.
 Almost overnight, educational institutions have had to reimagine what teaching looks like through the lens of a virtual environment and likewise, teachers have borne the brunt of the responsibility in terms of the day-to-day changes.

-Without a doubt, this powerful shift has required creativity, problem solving, and determination to meet the needs of today’s students.
+Without a doubt, this powerful shift to remote learning has required creativity, problem solving, and determination to meet the needs of today’s students.
 It is hard to imagine the thousands of educators around the globe that are having to navigate cyber-learning on their own and yet, we have found an overwhelming amount of adaptability, with educators stepping up to the (unprecedented) occasion.

-The transition to distance learning has taken many (if not most!) educators by surprise.
+The transition to online learning has taken many (if not most!) educators by surprise.
 And while the switch has been abrupt, it has served as a catalyst for many to experiment with online tools and explore their own creativity to make it work

 Nobody knows this better than Mike Cannon, instructor of mechanical design and fabrication at Pensacola State College in Florida.
 With support from the Autodesk education team, Cannon has incorporated several Design Academy courses into his curriculum, including Introduction to CAD, CAM, and Practical Machining.
 On Design Academy’s course modules, Cannon says, “the training modules enable our students to complete almost any CNC Mill Design & Programming assignment we give them with minimal instruction.
 The training foundations cover everything a student needs to learn Fusion 360 in simple, brief, and understandable modules.
 As of today, Autodesk Design Academy training modules will be the core Fusion 360 training used in our A.S. degree program”.

-Separately, Cannon shares how valuable it has been to exercise his own creative muscle when it comes to structuring his curriculum during this time.
+Separately, Cannon shares how valuable it has been to exercise his own creative muscle when it comes to structuring his virtual classroom curriculum during this time.
 Cannon says, “While incorporating online training modules has served the classroom well, having actual Autodesk employees and product experts as guest presenters in the virtual classroom answering student questions has been a creative way to keep students engaged and learning”.

 There are many ways of getting creative with your syllabus at this time, with online learning materials being one way to keep your students engaged and gaining industry-competitive skills.
 With the option of either downloading the course content to integrate into a syllabus or share the class as a self-paced course, Autodesk has developed a wide range of online learning materials for manufacturing & mechanical engineering as well as for architecture, engineering, and construction to support faculty throughout the academic year.